This Library Briefing Paper gives an overview of freedom of information requests.Jump to full report >>

 The Cabinet Office is responsible for freedom of information policy in England, Wales and Northern Ireland.
 It has published a Code of Practice (July 2018) for public authorities.

 If a requester is unhappy with an FOI response, they can apply to the public authority for an internal review.
 If they are not satisfied, they can appeal to the ICO.
-The ICO can overrule a public authority’s application of an exemption, issuing a decision notice, or may issue an enforcement notice to ensure compliance with the requirement of the Act.
+The ICO can overrule a public authority’s application of an exemption, issuing a decision notice, or may issue an enforcement notice to ensure compliance with the Act.
 Further appeals are available to the First-tier Tribunal (Information Rights).

 There is a power for a Cabinet Minister or Law Officer to issue a conclusive certificate or ministerial veto against a decision or enforcement notice.
 The issue of a certificate must be supported by reasonable grounds and is open to judicial review.